Why is this medication prescribed?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 - slowed or irregular heartbeat

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests and eye exams and will monitor your blood pressure before and during your treatment to be sure that it is safe for you to begin taking or continue to take fingolimod.
+Your doctor will order certain lab tests, and skin and eye exams, and will monitor your blood pressure before and during your treatment to be sure that it is safe for you to begin taking or continue to take fingolimod.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking fingolimod.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.